Skip to main content

 Discount Eligible $19.95

 This dark and vinous iteration from the southern Rhône commands the stage with its hearty presence.
 Ripe red berries and fine tannin make this Tavel an ideal match for a bistro burger with fries or a charcuterie and cheese plate.
-In terms of food pairings, you might look to this as you usually would a quaffable rouge from nearby (see our Côtes du Rhône Villages on page 5), but there’s a sheen and shimmer both in the glass and on the palate that sets it squarely in its own denomination.
+In terms of food pairings, you might look to this as you usually would a quaffable rouge from nearby (see our Côtes du Rhône Villages), but there’s a sheen and shimmer both in the glass and on the palate that sets it squarely in its own denomination.

-More from the August 2025 Newsletter
+More from the April 2026 Newsletter

 Table of Contents